AlanXia0118/MNIST_DIY/README.md

 A pre-trained model is provided for in `My_mnist_model` you to implement recognition directly.
 The model take as input arbitrary size of your own pictures with hand-written digits.
 To start prediction, run the following comman:<br>
 `python Read_Predict_mnist.py`<br>
-Input the path of the image as well as the model directory according to prompts, and you should see results similar to these:<br>
+Input the path of images or the model directory according to prompts, and you should see results similar to these:<br>
 `New Samples, Class Predictions:    [3]`